yegor256/blog/_drafts/os.md

     and [so on](https://github.com/ossfriendly/open-source-supporters).

-Next, the question is how this helps Google and others make their business more profitable?
-For example, how is Google Cloud Platform planning to beat Amazon AWS, using open source as a weapon?
+Next, the question is how this helps Google and others make their business more profitable.
+For example, how is Google Cloud Platform planning to beat Amazon AWS using open source as a weapon?
 Here is how, among [other reasons](https://simplabs.com/blog/2019/11/11/why-companies-invest-in-oss/):

   * **Selling**.